luci/luci-go/vpython/README.md

-## vpython - simple and easy VirtualEnv Python
+## vpython - simple and easy Virtualenv Python

-`vpython` is a tool, written in Go, which enables the simple and easy invocation of Python code in [VirtualEnv](https://virtualenv.pypa.io/en/stable/) environments.
+`vpython` is a tool, written in Go, which enables the simple and easy invocation of Python code in [Virtualenv](https://virtualenv.pypa.io/en/stable/) environments.

-`vpython` is a simple Python bootstrap which (almost) transparently wraps a Python interpreter invocation to run in a tailored VirtualEnv environment.
+`vpython` is a simple Python bootstrap which (almost) transparently wraps a Python interpreter invocation to run in a tailored Virtualenv environment.
 The environment is expressed by a script-specific configuration file.
 This allows each Python script to trivially express its own package-level dependencies and run in a hermetic world consisting of just those dependencies.

-When invoking such a script via `vpython`, the tool downloads its dependencies and prepares an immutable VirtualEnv containing them.
-It then invokes the script, now running in that VirutalEnv, through the preferred Python interpreter.
+When invoking such a script via `vpython`, the tool downloads its dependencies and prepares an immutable Virtualenv containing them.
+It then invokes the script, now running in that Virtualenv, through the preferred Python interpreter.

 `vpython` does its best not to use hacky mechanisms to achieve this.
-It uses an unmodified VirtualEnv package, standard setup methods, and local system resources.
-The result is transparent canonical VirtualEnv environment bootstrapping that meets the expectations of standard Python packages. `vpython` is also safe for concurrent invocation, using safe filesystem-level locking to perform any environment setup and management.
+It uses an unmodified Virtualenv package, standard setup methods, and local system resources.
+The result is transparent canonical Virtualenv environment bootstrapping that meets the expectations of standard Python packages. `vpython` is also safe for concurrent invocation, using safe filesystem-level locking to perform any environment setup and management.

 `vpython` itself is very fast.
-The wheel downloads and VirtualEnvs may also be cached and re-used, optimally limiting the runtime overhead of `vpython` to just one initial setup per unique environment.
+The wheel downloads and Virtualenvs may also be cached and re-used, optimally limiting the runtime overhead of `vpython` to just one initial setup per unique environment.